“After all, how often do we get a second chance?”

 4. Lanjaron in Spain

 No one can die in Lanjaron in Spain as per the decree from the authority!
-The problem here is that this village is wanting in adequate space for cemetery.
+The problem here is that this village is wanting adequate space for a cemetery.
 And the authority is still looking out for new possibilities.
 Till then, no one can die!
-What a sense of humour!
+What a sense of humor!

 5. Itsukushima in Japan

 Itsukushima is a holy island in Japan and the residents who profess Shintoism are darn serious about its sanctity.
 So much so that they ensure neither a birth nor a death takes place here!
 And this restriction has been in place since the year 1878 and is still considered with downright seriousness.
 The out-and-out austerity behind the matter lies in the gory Battle of Miyajima that took place in 1555.
 Post-victory, the place was cleansed and the blood-stained mud was removed.

 90 days Dubai Visa | 30 days Dubai Visa | 14 days Dubai Visa | Dubai Transit Visa | Schengen Visa | UK Visa | Dubai Visa | Dubai Visa Online | Qatar Visa | Singapore Visa | Malaysia Visa | Malaysia eNTRI Visa | Sri Lanka Visa | Thailand Visa | Australia Visa | France Visa | Turkey Visa Online | Bahrain Visa | China Visa | Oman Visa | Philippines Visa | Canada Visa | United States Visa | New Zealand Visa | Italy Visa